Cassini's Division: History

-Testing Times and Change (2001–2004)
+Testing times and change (2001–2004)

 Cassini's Division was founded in 2001 at Liberty Hall, Rahul's Salt Lake residence when Rahul, Sukanti, Shamik and Arka started jamming original material.
 Much of the songwriting was to Rahul's credit, with the band coming together to arrange the music.
 In mid-2001, Arka's brother Ritoban (Ludo) joined the band on percussions.
 The band went on to record its first demo EP, Animal Wisdom, in late 2001 with this line-up.
 In 2002 Shamik left the band and was replaced by John Noel Bose, a longtime musician friend of Rahul's.
 In 2004 Arka left the band and Ludo took over as drummer.
 The band has, since, remained in this line-up.

 2005–2009

 In 2005, Cassini's Division signed on as a house band at the hub of the Calcutta live music scene – Someplace Else – and played almost weekly gigs there for the next 3 years.

 Early 2006, Cassini's Division performed in Guwahati and Shillong as part of the initiative Jaago Grahak Jaago by the Ministry of Consumer Affairs – a consumer awareness campaign targeted at the youth of the Northeast.

 Cassini's Division appeared as themselves in the 2006 Indian film The Bong Connection.

 Cassini's Division organised the first edition of The Calcutta Rock Festival in February 2007, together with The Supersonics.

 In December 2007, the band signed on for Sutasi, a pan-Asian talent search.
 As part of Sutasi, they recorded four of their songs with UK producer Simon Henderson, performed in Singapore in 2008, and went on to become winners of the Wildcard category amongst participants from 13 Asian countries.
 The show was aired as a series on Zee Café in 2008.

 Cassini's Division performed at the Eastwind Festival in New Delhi in February 2008.

-Only for a While appeared on the mixtape 'The Underground', released by major Indian label Saregama end-2008.
+Only for a While appeared on the mixtape The Underground, released by major Indian label Saregama end-2008.

 Cassini's Division participated in Channel [V] Launchpad, a rock band talent hunt-turned-reality show.
-The band was one of the 3 finalists and went on to play the Concert For Change at the Andheri Sports Complex (Mumbai) in May 2009.
+The band was one of the three finalists and went on to play the Concert For Change at the Andheri Sports Complex (Mumbai) in May 2009.

 2010

-In April 2010, the band signed with HMV-Saregama and recorded Ringside View with producer Simon Henderson.
+In April 2010, the band signed with Saregama and recorded Ringside View with producer Simon Henderson.
 The album was released in October 2010 to critical acclaim.
-Rolling Stone (September 2010) described Ringside View as 'an eclectic and informed piece of work', and it swiftly made the 10 best Indian albums of 2010 (January 2011).
+Rolling Stone (September 2010) described Ringside View as "an eclectic and informed piece of work", and it swiftly made the 10 best Indian albums of 2010 (January 2011).

 Cassini's Division played the Greenpeace Earth Day Festival (Kolkata) in May 2010.